actualbudget/docs/docs/Installing/Fly.md

 ### Creating a Fly.io Account

-That said, first you’ll need to sign up for an account.
+First, you’ll need to sign up for an account.
 Go to [fly.io](https://fly.io) and click “Get Started,” then fill in the form.
 Note that Fly may require you to enter credit card details.
 See [their docs on how they use credit cards](https://fly.io/docs/about/credit-cards/) for more information.
 If you follow the steps in this guide, you will remain well within the free plan limits.
 For more details, check out [Fly’s pricing documentation](https://fly.io/docs/about/pricing/).

 ### Accessing the `fly` command line tool